Extraordinary Africa>Botswana>Okavango Delta and Moremi>Jacana

-Giving back at Jacana Camp: Jacana works closely with the local community to ensure they benefit from tourism and safeguard the long-term sustainability of this fragile area.
+Jacana is a 100% solar-powered camp.
+In addition to this, Jacana works closely with the local community to ensure they benefit from tourism and safeguard the long-term sustainability of this fragile area.
 They work to reduce overfishing and poaching, and each year Jacana hosts children from the local community to learn about the environment and their natural heritage.
-The camp is also involved in several community projects, and if you would like to contribute to these they are part of the Pack for A Purpose programm
+The camp is also involved in several community projects, and if you would like to contribute to these they are part of the Pack for A Purpose programme.

 Want to know more?
 We’ve been here so just